Main Content

 Swiss Transparency Agreement on Animal Research (STAAR)

-STAAR aims to improve communication and transparency regarding the use of animals in research.
+STAAR aims to foster communication and transparency regarding the use of animals in research by its signatories.
 It brings together both public and private organisations that either carry out, are involved and/or fund animal research or institutions which breed and supply animals .
 STAAR is a Commission of the Chamber of Universities.

 Signatory organisations make the following commitments: